-As required by the Employment Agreement, because Mr. Bloom did not terminate his employment before January 1, 1994, the Company on January 1, 1994, forgave one-half of the principal balance (\$105,465) of a loan, plus accrued interest on that balance (\$12,443), made to Mr. Bloom to permit him to exercise an option to purchase shares of Common Stock.
-Also as required by the Employment Agreement, because Mr. Bloom did not voluntarily terminate his employment prior to May 8, 1994, the Company forgave the remainder of the total outstanding principal balance (\$105,465) under that loan, plus accrued interest (\$2,896).
-Under the Employment Agreement, the Company was required to provide to Mr. Bloom a three-year, interest-free loan in an amount equal to the federal and state withholding taxes resulting from each forgiveness.
-The Committee approved a bonus plan for Mr. Bloom in 1995 under which one-third of the principal balance of this loan will be forgiven in 1996, 1997 and 1998 if the Company achieves its targeted performance goals under the annual bonus plan in 1995, 1996 and 1997, respectively, and the Company will pay Mr. Bloom an amount to satisfy Mr. Bloom's tax liability with respect to each such forgiveness if the Company achieves the performance goals necessary to permit payment of the maximum amount under the annual bonus plan in 1995, 1996 and 1997, respectively.
-The Company is required to forgive one-third of this balance because the target performance goals were achieved in 1995.
+As required by the Employment Agreement, because Mr. Bloom did not voluntarily terminate his employment prior to May 8, 1994, the Company forgave the remainder of the total outstanding principal balance (\$105,465) of a loan, plus accrued interest (\$2,896) made to Mr. Bloom to permit him to exercise an option to purchase shares of Common Stock.
+In addition, under the Employment Agreement, the Company was required to provide to Mr. Bloom a 3-year, interest-free loan in an amount equal to the federal and state withholding taxes resulting from such forgiveness.
+The Committee approved a bonus arrangement for Mr. Bloom in 1995 under which one-third of the principal balance of this loan will be forgiven in 1997, 1998 and 1999 if the Company achieves its targeted performance goals under the Annual Bonus Plan in 1996, 1997 and 1998, respectively, and the Company will pay Mr. Bloom an amount to satisfy Mr. Bloom's tax liability with respect to each such forgiveness if the Company achieves the performance goals necessary to permit payment of the maximum amount under the Annual Bonus Plan in 1996, 1997 and 1998, respectively.
+The Company is required to forgive one-third of this balance and pay Mr. Bloom an amount to satisfy his tax liability for such forgiveness because the target performance goals were achieved in 1997 and the performance permitted payment of the maximum amount under the Annual Bonus Plan.

-Mr. Bloom's long-term (three-year) incentive bonus award is based upon ambitious financial performance goals for the Company expressed in terms of targeted earnings per share.
-The target bonus for Mr. Bloom was 50% of average annual base salary for the 1995-1997 plan period.
-The bonus payout for Mr. Bloom can range from 0% - 150% of the target bonus.
-The Company paid \$321,114 to Mr. Bloom pursuant to the 1993-1995 long-term (three-year) incentive bonus plan since the Company did achieve its financial performance goals for the bonus period.
-The dollar value of this payment reflects cash paid to Mr. Bloom for 50% of the amount payable under the plan and the market value of shares of restricted stock granted in payment of the remaining 50% payable under the plan.
+Mr. Bloom's Long-Term Plan bonus award is based upon financial performance goals for the Company expressed in terms of targeted EPS that are well above budget and prior year's results.
+The target bonus for Mr. Bloom was 50% of average annual earned salary for the 1997-1999 plan period.
+The bonus payout for Mr. Bloom can range from 0% - 200% of the target bonus.
+The Company paid \$430,278 to Mr. Bloom pursuant to the 1995-1997 Long-Term Plan since the Company did achieve its financial performance goals for the bonus period.
+The dollar value of this payment reflects cash paid to Mr. Bloom for 50% of the amount payable under the plan and the market value of shares of restricted stock granted in payment of the remaining amount payable under the plan.
+The restrictions on the restricted stock lapse with respect to one-third of the shares on each anniversary of the date of grant.

-In 1995, Mr. Bloom was awarded 11,250 shares of restricted stock (excluding shares awarded in connection with the 1993-1995 long-term (three-year) incentive bonus plan discussed above) and options to purchase an additional 40,200 shares of Common Stock.
-The amounts of these awards were determined by the Committee considering the formula and factors discussed above.
+In 1997, Mr. Bloom was awarded 13,500 shares (as adjusted for the 3-for-2 stock split in 1997) of restricted stock (excluding shares awarded in connection with the 1995-1997 Long-Term Plan discussed above) and options to purchase an additional 45,000 shares (as adjusted for the 3-for-2 stock split in 1997) of Common Stock (exclusive of any Reload Option grants).
+The amounts of these awards were determined by the Committee considering the formula and the competitive factors discussed above.

-During 1995, Mr. Bloom's base salary was slightly below the median of base salaries paid by companies included in the survey group to chief executive officers.
-Had the Company only achieved targeted performance goals for 1995, Mr. Bloom's salary combined with his targeted bonus would have been slightly below the median of salary and bonus paid by companies included in the survey group.
-Because the Company had an exceptional year and significantly exceeded targeted performance during 1995, Mr. Bloom's salary and bonus in the aggregate were above the median.
-Mr. Bloom's total compensation for 1995 (salary, bonus and long-term incentives combined) exceeded the median paid by companies included in the survey group primarily due to the strong performance of the Company.
+During 1997, Mr. Bloom's base salary was approximately at the median of base salaries paid by companies included in the survey group to chief executive officers.
+Had the Company only achieved targeted performance goals for 1997, Mr. Bloom's salary combined with his targeted bonus would have been slightly below the median of salary and bonus paid by companies included in the survey group.
+Due to the Company's 1997 results, which significantly exceeded all goals, Mr. Bloom's salary, bonus and total compensation exceeded the median for chief executive officers paid by companies included in the previously described survey group.